IamLiam09/Tic-Tac-Toe/README.md

 * Dom manipulation
 * Array manipulation
 * Dynamic Javascript
-* indepth event listners
+* indepth event listeners
 ## Note
 A project by The Odin Project.
-One of the starters for beginner to junior developers.
+One of the starters for beginers to junior developers.
 <br>
 [Live demo](https://iamliam09.github.io/Tic-Tac-Toe/)